Kansas law defines battery as any physical contact in a rude, angry, or insulting manner, whether or not injury results.

 If you have been falsely accused, I will aggressively defend you against the criminal charges and we will do everything possible to limit the effect that the case may have on any pending family law proceedings.
-Contact me today to schedule a free consultaton to discuss the facts of your case and any available defenses to the charges you face.
+Contact me today to schedule an initial consultation to discuss the facts of your case and any available defenses to the charges you face.
 I represent clients facing Domestic Violence charges in the Greater Kansas City Metro Area and the municipalities of Johnson County, Kansas: De Soto, Gardner, Leawood, Lenexa, Merriam, Mission, Olathe, Overland Park, and Shawnee.
-Call today for a free consultation: (913) 322-3265.
+Call today for an initial consultation: (913) 322-3265.

 Call For Consultation